HTB-FiveM/htb_garage/README.md

 ![image](https://user-images.githubusercontent.com/6404476/138875659-dcb9efa5-065e-463f-aeb8-5d1e1b2db2c9.png)

+**Important note regarding MySQL**

+The SQL I'm using is using some specific JSON fetch functions which aren't available in MySQL and therefore at this time you must be running MariaDB.
+I've tested with 10.7 so use that as a minimum.
+There'll be an update at some point once I work out how to implement a decent factory pattern to make the specific platform plugin code a little better.

+**My quasi 'Factory Pattern'**

+Whilst my current system does allow specific RP framework core functions to be switched in, the current system is a little too cryptic and even I struggle to think through problems with it when they arise.
+In any real language these days implementing a decent Factory Pattern with object orientation is straight forward, so I need to invest time time working out a better way to do it in LUA.
+This will then make it cleaner to swap in different database specific code as well as RP specific code.
+Once that's done MySQL support will be easier to drop in.

 **Installation**
 * Install ft_libs https://github.com/FivemTools/ft_libs if you don't already have it and add the ensure statement to your server.cfg
 * Install htb_garage and add the ensure statement after ft_libs in the server.cfg
 * Run the SQL script according to whether you already have the owned_vehicles table.
 If you have a stock ESX Legacy setup from the fxserver recipe deployer then run alter owned_vehicles file.

+**Note regarding ESX-Legacy**
+There's bee some changes to ESX and they now have a built in garage system that uses a column named *pound* that's a varchar which clashes with mine.
+I've adjusted the database column name to be pound_htb.
+If you've been running an old version my this resource please add that column to your database.
+You can take the update SQL and just comment out the other columns so you only add the pound_htb one.